-NOAA's nowCOAST is a GIS-based webmap service that provides frequently updated ocean observations along with coastal and marine weather forecasts 24 hours a day.
-The free online map offers point-and-click access to 60 NOAA data products and services all in one place.
+NOAA's nowCOAST is a GIS-based webmap service that provides frequently updated weather and ocean observations along with coastal and marine weather forecasts 24 hours a day.
+The free online map viewer offers point-and-click access to 60 NOAA data products and services all in one place.
 With nowCOAST, you can get a one-stop-shop look at coastal conditions — real-time and forecast — before you do or plan anything on the water.

 NowCOAST is an ArcGIS-based web mapping application developed by NOAA's Coast Survey Development Laboratory and hosted in NOAA's Integrated Dissemination Program Infrastructure operated by the National Weather Service's National Centers for Environmental Prediction.